karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 Azure Bicep is an abstraction over ARM templates, that aims to drastically simplify the pain  experience of writing ARM templates, it has a cleaner syntax, improved type safety, and better support for modularity and code re-use.
 Bicep code is transpiled to standard ARM Template JSON files.

-For organizations starting a greenfield deployment **ONLY** on Azure infrastructure and having no prior investment in other configuration languages such as Terraform, Bicep would be a great option.
+For organizations starting a greenfield deployment only on Azure infrastructure and having no prior investment in other configuration languages such as Terraform, Bicep would be a great option.

 But the truth is that nowadays most of the companies I know that are working with Azure are using Terraform instead of Azure Bicep.

 Why is that?
-Terraform is a more mature option, that works greats with multi-cloud scenarios or even when we want to provision things on some PaaS/SaaS services, like: provisioning things on an Azure DevOps organization or a RabbitMq Cluster hosted wherever, etc.
+Terraform is a more mature option, works greats with multi-cloud scenarios or even when we want to provision resources on some PaaS/SaaS services, like: provisioning an Azure DevOps organization or a RabbitMq Cluster.

 Also, Azure Bicep is relatively new, so for quite some time the only viable option to work with IaC on Azure was either Terraform or ARM templates, so a lot of companies made the choice back then and right now there is not enough benefits to ditch Terraform for Bicep.